ayomiidoherty/Data-Analysis-Projects/README.md

 # EXECUTIVE SUMMARY

-# 1. Sales Trends:
+# 1. Sales Trends
    Sales for all four products exhibit a consistent trend across months, with P1 consistently leading in sales across all months.
-# 2. Top-Performing Product:
+# 2. Top-Performing Product
    P1 has consistently outperformed the other products, generating the highest total sales across all years.
-# 3. December 31st Estimate:
+# 3. December 31st Estimate
    Estimated sales for December 31st indicate P1 would generate the highest sales, followed by P3, P2, and P4.
-# 4. Product Discontinuation Impact:
+# 4. Product Discontinuation Impact
    Discontinuing any one product would likely result in a substantial revenue loss, with P4 being the least impactful to drop due to its lower sales contribution.